ThanhLam2396/story-validators-race-wave-2/submission-general-task-1.md

 --------------

 The Story Validator Node script streamlines the entire process of managing a blockchain node.
-With automated installation, real-time monitoring, and syncing capabilities, it ensures that users can focus on operating their validator efficiently.
-This comprehensive documentation serves as a guide to harness the full potential of the script and maintain a healthy, functional node in the network.
+With automated installation, real-time monitoring, and synchronization capabilities, it ensures that users can focus on efficiently operating their validator.
+This comprehensive documentation serves as a guide to harness the full potential of the script and maintain a healthy, functional node within the network.
+This script is developed by the DevOps team at TTT Labs, and we offer many additional tools to help make operating your Story Validator even easier.